Toyota Supply Chain

 Logistics Pipeline

-Helped teams quickly identify exceptions, bottlenecks, and capacity constraints across facilities.
+The capability helped teams quickly identify exceptions, bottlenecks, and capacity constraints across facilities.
 Visualizations surfaced operational pressure points for faster coordination.

 Toyota Logistics Services pinpoints affected vehicles using geolocation data and real-time yard visibility.